 Alex Kaplan is a leading commercial trial and appellate lawyer and a member of Susman Godfrey’s Executive Committee.
 Kaplan represents clients in a wide range of antitrust, energy, financial, technology, and M&A related disputes.
 He also advises clients on internal and external investigation matters.

 Clients and peers describe Kaplan as a “forceful advocate” (The Legal 500) and “extremely smart” (Benchmark Litigation).
 In its 2022 rankings, Chambers USA recognized Kaplan for his skill in antitrust matters, complex arbitrations, and class actions, with a client reporting that Kaplan “is a very good trial lawyer,” who provides “top-notch legal advice and good trial strategy, and he is also incredibly responsive.”
-He has received numerous recognitions for his work:
+He has received numerous other recognitions for his work:

 - Selected by peers for The Best Lawyers in America (U.S. News) for commercial litigation (2017-2023)